kolkhis/lab-utils/pve/tf-deployment/README.md

 The `./basic-clone` directory contains a Terraform configuration for cloning a regular Proxmox VM or template.
 It it not meant to be used with Cloud-Init, and does not contain any Cloud-Init configuration.

 The `./cloud-init` directory contains a Terraform configuration for cloning a VM or template that is Cloud-Init ready.
 The VM or template should be created using a cloud image from the OS distributor.
+This Cloud-Init Terraform configuration has a `locals` block that can be modified to facilitate easy scaling of resources.

 ## `create-template`